-Observers with large reverse Pulfrich effects tended to have large classic Pulfrich effects (r =-0.94, p=4.52x10-4).
+Observers with large reverse Pulfrich effects tended to have large classic Pulfrich effects (r = -0.94, $p = 4.52 \times 10^{-4}$).
+For the particular conditions considered, the best-fit line indicates that an optical density difference of 0.15OD caused interocular delays that were 23% larger than a focus error difference of 1.0D.
 However, one must be careful not to place too much interpretative weight on a correlation computed from a very small number of observers.
 Accordingly, we included data from three additional observers from a previously published paper to increase the power of the analysis.
 Data from the current experiments are shown as white symbols.
-Data from Burge et al. (2019) is shown as gray symbols.
-Clearly, a similar trend is present in the previous dataset (r =-0.88; p=2.17x10-2).
-Across both datasets, the correlation was strong (r =-0.83; p=2.13x10-4).
+Data from Burge et al.5 is shown as gray symbols.
+Clearly, a similar trend is present in the previous dataset (r = -0.88; $p = 2.17 \times 10^{-2}$).
+Across both datasets, the correlation was strong (r = -0.83; $p = 2.13 \times 10^{-4}$).
 More data must be collected before drawing a firm conclusion, but the preliminary evidence suggests that the size of the reverse Pulfrich effect is correlated with the size of the classic Pulfrich effect in individual observers.
 If this preliminary evidence holds up, the result may be useful in attempts to understand the neurophysiological mechanisms that underlie these effects.

-Experiment 4: Anti-Pulfrich Corrections with Contact Lenses
+Experiment 4: anti-Pulfrich corrections with contact lenses.
 Experiment 4 measures whether anti-Pulfrich monovision corrections delivered with contact lenses can eliminate the interocular differences in processing speed that cause the reverse Pulfrich effect.
 The logic of an anti-Pulfrich correction is simple.
-Decreasing luminance and increasing blur have opposite effects on processing speed; by tinting the blurring lens, it should be possible to simultaneously null the two effects for a large range of target distances (Fig. 7A; see Discussion).
-The efficacy of anti-Pulfrich monovision corrections has been demonstrated previously with trial lenses (Burge et al., 2019).
+Decreasing luminance and increasing blur have opposite effects on processing speed; by tinting the blurring lens, it should be possible to simultaneously null the two effects for a large range of target distances (Fig. 7A; see "Discussion").
+The efficacy of anti-Pulfrich monovision corrections has been demonstrated previously with trial lenses5.
 Here, we show that anti-Pulfrich corrections work with contact lenses.